 The Asian Art Museum is making a $90 million investment in its future, one that will transform the visitor experience of our world-renowned collection, exhibitions and cultural programs.

-In early 2018, construction will begin on the centerpiece of this transformation: the new, 13,000-square-foot Akiko Yamazaki & Jerry Yang Special Exhibition Pavilion and the East West Bank Art Terrace added to the east side of the museum’s Civic Center home.
+Construction is underway on the centerpiece of this transformation: the new, 13,000-square-foot Akiko Yamazaki & Jerry Yang Special Exhibition Pavilion and the East West Bank Art Terrace added to the east side of the museum’s Civic Center home.
 The museum will remain open during the expansion.

 Designed by architect Kulapat Yantrasast of wHY, the project will allow the museum to: